faizalrf/documentation/sysbench.md

 #### Execute the benchmark

-Once the database is ready, we can now run the actual test.
+Once the database is ready with tables and dummy data, we can now run the test.

-The following is exaxctly the same as the previous, just the last parameter, instead of `prepare` we will use `run`
+The following is exactly the same as the previous, just the last parameter, instead of `prepare` we will use `run`

 ```txt
 root@61e409ed04e6:/# sysbench --db-driver=mysql --threads=8 --events=250000 --oltp-tables-count=12 --oltp-table-size=100000 --oltp-test-mode=complex --oltp-dist-type=uniform /usr/share/sysbench/tests/include/oltp_legacy/oltp.lua --mysql-host=192.168.56.1 --mysql-port=3306 --mysql-user=sb_user --mysql-password=password --time=60 --report-interval=10 run